Patidar reservation agitation: September

 On 19 September police detained Hardik Patel and 35 of his supporters from the Varachha area of Surat for trying to hold the Ekta Yatra (Unity March) rally without receiving prior permission from authorities.
 They were booked under section 188 of the IPC for defying police notification, and two FIRs were filed against them.
 They were released on bail later.
 There were some incidents of protests, arson, property damage and road blocks in several cities and towns, including Ahmedabad, Surat, Rajkot, Vadodara, Morbi, Navsari, Botad, Visnagar, Mehsana and Jamnagar.
 A Patidar mob clashed with a Rabari community in the Rabari Colony area of Ahmedabad.
 In Surat and Morbi, two GSRTC buses were damaged.
 In several places police used teargas and caning to disperse mobs.
 The internet on mobile phones, social media and SMS service was blocked again for 24 hours in several parts of the state, including Ahmedabad, Gandhinagar, Surat, Vadodara and Rajkot.
 Twelve companies each of the BSF and RAF were deployed to control the violence.

 On 19 September, police in Mehsana arrested 35 protesters and lodged a complaint against them.
 On 22 September at least 20 Patidar leaders were arrested and FIR filed against them when they held a meeting without police permission in Tenpur village of Bayad Taluka, Aravalli district.
 Hardik Patel briefly disappeared from the meeting and appeared the next day.
-The High Court termed the disappearance as a 'publicity stunt' and warned about contempt of court.
+The Gujarat High Court termed the disappearance as a 'publicity stunt' and warned about contempt of court.
 On 23 September PAAS leader Nilesh Advadiya was booked under sedition charges.